-NACOEJ programs include the Limudiah Intensive After-School Education Program, which provides assistance for Ethiopian elementary school children, the NACOEJ/Edward G. Victor High School Sponsorship Program to help Ethiopian-Israeli teens attain quality high school education, and the NACOEJ/Barney & Rachel Landau Gottstein Adopt-A-Stuednt College Sponsorship Program that enables Ethiopian-Israeli college students pursue higher degrees.
+NACOEJ programs include the Limudiah Intensive Education Program, which provides assistance for Ethiopian elementary school children, the NACOEJ High School Sponsorship Program to help Ethiopian-Israeli teens attain a quality high school education, and the NACOEJ/Barney & Rachel Landau Gottstein Adopt-A-Student College Sponsorship Program, supporting Ethiopian-Israeli college students as they pursue higher degrees.